Hodge correlators: Introduction

 \subsection{Variations of mixed $\R$-Hodge structures by twistor connections}

 \la{1.5} \la{hc1.5}

-A {\it real Hodge structure} is a real vector space $V$ whose complexification is equipped with a bigrading $V_\C = \oplus V^{p,q}$ such that $\overline V^{p,q} = V^{q,p}$.
+\paragraph{Real Hodge structures.} A {\it real Hodge structure} is a real vector space $V$ whose complexification is equipped with a bigrading $V_\C = \oplus V^{p,q}$ such that $\overline V^{p,q} = V^{q,p}$.
 A real Hodge structure is {\it pure} if $p+q$ is a given number, called the weight.
 So a real Hodge structure is a direct sum of pure ones of different weights.

-The category of real mixed Hodge structures is equivalent to the category of representations of the algebraic group $\C^*_{\C/\R}$ (i.e. the group $\C^*$ understood as a real group).
+The category ${\rm HS}_{/ \R}$of real Hodge structures is equivalent to the category of representations of the algebraic group ${{\bf G}_m}_{\C/\R}$.
+The group of its real points is the group $\C^*$.
+The group of its complex points is the group $\C^*\times \C^*$ with the action of the complex conjugation interchanging the factors.
+Abusing notation, we denote it by $\C^*_{\C/\R}$.

-According to P. Deligne \cite{D}, a {\it mixed $\R$-Hodge structure} is a real vector space $V$ equipped with a weight filtration $W_{\bullet}$, and a Hodge filtration $F^{\bullet}$ of its complexification $V_\C$, satisfying the following condition.
+\paragraph{Real mixed Hodge structures.} According to P. Deligne \cite{D}, a {\it mixed $\R$-Hodge structure} is a real vector space $V$ equipped with a weight filtration $W_{\bullet}$, and a Hodge filtration $F^{\bullet}$ of its complexification $V_\C$, satisfying the following condition.
 The filtration $F^{\bullet}$ and its conjugate $\overline F^{\bullet}$ induce on ${\rm gr}_n^WV$ a pure weight $n$ real Hodge structure:

 Here $F_{(n)}^{\bullet}$ is the filtration on ${\rm gr}_n^WV_\C$ induced by $F^{\bullet}$, and similarly $\overline F_{(n)}^{\bullet}$.